rocketcode-dev/content/content/published/every-tech-document/every-tech-document.md

 Colour blindness is common in our industry.
 Colour can also be difficult to see in a projecter image or in a brightly-lit room.
 Therefore, colour cannot be the sole source of meaning.
 Instead, use colour as a progressive enhancement.
 Make things that are already readable without colour even more readable.

 For example, when my site has `inline code`, it uses a monospace font, but also it changes the colour.
-The primary indication that this is `inline code` is the monospace font.
-I add a pop of colour make it more more visible.
+The monospace font indicates `inline code`; a pop of colour make it more visible.

-Little pops of colour can be used all over a site to enhance readability and make it more appealing.
+Little pops of colour can enhance readability and make it more appealing in a lot of places.
 For example, some of my article tags are colour-coded to make them easier to spot.
 Pull quotes have a light blue background.
 The colour isn't the indicator of the pull-quote, but it adds appeal and readability.

-Colour can be used to emphasize, but it can also be used to de-emphasize.
-For decades, grey text has been used to indicate disabled features, and most programming editors show code comments in green italics.
-On many web sites, legalese is shown in a slightly fainter colour than content.
-Sometimes the best way to emphasize the important stuff is to de-emphasize the unimportant stuff.
+Colour can emphasize, but it can also de-emphasize, and it can emphasize by de-emphasizing.
+For decades, grey text has shown disabled features, and most programming editors show code comments in green italics.
+On many web sites, legalese text has slightly fainter colour than content.
+It makes the less-important information available, but it directs your eyes to what is important.

 Be careful about bold colours near text.
 Some colour combinations are nauseating and difficult to focus on.
 For example, red and blue light, because they are at opposite ends on the visible spectrum, behave differently as they pass through your eye's lenses, one has a shorter focal length than the other.
 Blue pixels appear slightly closer to you than the red.
 This is what gives pink and magenta their pop, but it also makes blue on red or anything on pink difficult to read.

 Some people find certain colour combinations nauseating.
 Avoid using bright yellow backgrounds.
 Some people also find switching between light on dark and dark on light bothersome.
 Flashing lights can literally cause a seizure.
-Thus, it's best to stick with black text on a light background or white text on a dark background for most of your body text.
+It's best to stick with black text on a light background or white text on a dark background for most of your body text.

 ## On metaphors

 Our industry revolves around metaphors.
-We spend our entire careers building things that nobody can actually see or touch, and then explain their tanguble benefits using a language that formed long before the invention of the transistor.
+We spend our entire careers building things that nobody can see or touch, and then explain their tanguble benefits using a language that formed long before the invention of the transistor.

 Metaphors are inescapable.
 Good metaphors add clarity and levity to your article, bad metaphors can make your document confusing or offensive.

 ### Avoiding offence

-What is "offensive" is often debatable and many an article has been written on this topic, so I'm not going to repeat them here.
-And I do not consider myself an expert on race relations.
-I do want to make a few points specific to technology documents though:
+What is "offensive" is often debatable and many others have already written many articles on this topic, so I'm not going to repeat them here.
+I do not consider myself an expert on race relations, but I do want to make a few points specific to technology documents though:

-1. There's no reason to be edgy or risqué in a technical document, so there's no reason to establish the boundary between risqué and icky.
+1. There's no reason to be edgy or risqué in a technical document, so there's no reason to seek the boundary between risqué and icky.
 If you're anywhere near that boundary, you might as well be over it.
 2. If it sounds racist, it is racist.
 A word sounds close to a bad word, it is the bad word.
 If a phrase is an obvious rewording of a problematic cliché, it's no different from saying the original cliché.
 3. Plain language is inclusive language.
 Clichés, especially dated clichés, will confuse people who learned English as an adult.